ianxm/gimp-comic-book/readme.md

 ![img](https://ianxm-githubfiles.s3.amazonaws.com/gimp-comic-book/utah_background.jpg)

-<a id="orga6692a4"></a>
+<a id="org727e38e"></a>

 ## Comic Book

-<a id="orgf8c0456"></a>
+<a id="org690030d"></a>

 ### General Idea

-There are two main parts to the comic book image: lines that that outline shapes and emphasize edges, and colors that fill in the shapes.
+There are two main parts to the comic book image: lines that outline shapes and emphasize edges, and colors that fill in the shapes.

-We run two filters to find the lines and overlay them over the background.
-For the background layer we index the colors, then smooth the image and brighten the colors.
+We run two filters to find the lines to overlay over the background colors.
+For the background layer we flatten the colors, then smooth the image and brighten the colors.

+For best results, use the oval select tool to select faces before running the filter.
+This will ensure optimal colors are chosen for skin tones.

 The final script is [here](scripts/comic-book.scm).

-<a id="org17eeda4"></a>
+<a id="orgb431e36"></a>

 ### Steps